 The school is said to have a long waiting list – in the past the school has advised that over 800 students were waiting to join it - although currently no details of numbers are available.
 Whatever the external appearance of the school, this is clearly of little relevance to the families queuing up to have their children admitted.

-Some 107 teachers (and a further 24 teaching assistants) come from around 30 countries internationally; many have been with the school for as long as 18 years.
-However, in 2017-18, staff turnover reached 20% - average for international schools in the UAE, but on the high side for a school that has a large Indian staff.
-Whether this is a reflection of the change of leadership that has recently taken place is unknown.
+Some 104 teachers (and a further 25 teaching assistants) come from around 30 countries internationally; many have been with the school for as long as 18 years.
+In 2017-18, staff turnover reached 20% - average for international schools in the UAE, but on the high side for a school that has a large Indian staff; happily this figure had reduced to 11% in 2020.

 The leadership of the school, and the core faculty, is made up of staff from the UK and Ireland, with a strong contingent of staff from other European countries also.
 The mix is approximately 60:40 between teachers from Western countries and the Subcontinent.
 With such a broad range of staff, professional development is key, with staff being upskilled through this focus.